It's no secret that the human-animal bond can do wonders for a person's well-being.

 There has also been an increase in therapy animals in courtrooms.
 For court cases that require a victim to testify in court and come face-to-face with their perpetrator, or discuss a difficult event, therapy animals are being used to help victims talk about their trauma and aid with post-traumatic stress disorder.

 Therapy dogs come in all shapes and sizes and we've all seen them at work.
-Whether at the mall, the grocery store, or walking down the street, therapy dogs are working for their owners.
+Whether at the mall, the grocery store, or walking down the street, therapy dogs are working hard for their owners.

-Cats have been used for therapy as well, for individuals that may be intimidated or afraid of dogs.
-The difficulty with cats as therapy animals is that they aren't as easily transported as dogs, and aren't usually trained as service animals as they often aren't large enough to perform tasks in the event of a medical emergency.
+Cats have been used for therapy as well, for individuals who may be intimidated or afraid of dogs.
+The difficulty with cats as therapy animals is that they aren't as easily transported as dogs, and aren't usually trained as service animals as they aren't large enough to perform tasks in the event of a medical emergency.

 They are common in nursing homes as they weave in and out of rooms, checking in on all the patients, pausing to snooze and snuggle.
-They also aid elderly suffering from dementia.
+They also aid the elderly suffering from dementia.

 Learning the skills necessary to care for a horse helps promote confidence and eases anxiety and impatience.
 Teaching an individual how to trust and interact with a horse has shown immense benefits for all parties involved.
 Equine-assisted therapy is scientifically proven to lower blood pressure and their calm nature helps enhance social skills.
 Therapeutic riding also aids in anger management and behavioral problems.
 If the rider isn't respecting the horse, then the horse won't respect the rider.

-Smaller pets have the benefit of being easy to contain and care for, for those individuals who may not be able to care for a dog or cat.
+Smaller pets have the benefit of being easy to contain and care for, especially for those individuals who may not be able to care for a dog or cat.